1.1 The club will be called Peterborough Wargames Club, hereafter referred to as “the Club”.

 3.4 All members and non-members attending any weekly meeting are expected to pay the standard meeting ticket price on arrival at the club.

-3.5 Club meetings are open to non-members over 18 years of age who can make use of the club facilities upon payment of the standard meeting ticket price.
-Persons under the age of 18 may attend as the guest of a Member upon payment of the normal ticket price and are the responsibility of the Member at all times.
-The Club cannot act “in loco parentis” for guests of members.
+3.5 Club meetings are open to non-members aged 16 years and over, who can make use of the club facilities upon payment of the standard meeting ticket price.
+Persons under the age of 16 may attend as the guest of a Member upon payment of the normal ticket price and are the responsibility of the Member at all times.
+The Club cannot act “in loco parentis” for under 16’s.

 4.0 Club Assets